-During the 2012-13 fiscal year, the Tribunal disposed of 11 applications.
-Four applications were dismissed; four terminated and three settled.
-Twenty-three remained pending on March 31, 2013.
+During the 2013-14 fiscal year, the Tribunal disposed of 14 applications, an increase from the previous year.
+Five applications were granted; two were dismissed; four terminated and three settled.
+Eighteen remained pending on March 31, 2014.
+The disposal rate was 45%, an increase from the previous year of 31%.